Call This Sunday to Get $35 OFF

 Bathrooms are notorious danger zones.
 Slippery tiles and slick tubs can make even the most confident person nervous, and for good reason: falls in the bathroom are one of the leading causes of injury for seniors.
 Installing sturdy grab bars near the toilet and in the shower provides much-needed stability.

 Handrails along hallways and stairways also offer peace of mind for someone to move around confidently without worrying about losing balance.
-The experienced handymen at Mr. Handyman can securely install these supports so they’re not just decorative but truly reliable.
+The experienced handymen at Mr. Handyman of Dallas can securely install these supports so they’re not just decorative but truly reliable.

 Stepping over the side of a bathtub may not seem like a big deal... until stiff knees or balance issues enter the chat.
 Walk-in showers and tubs eliminate that tall edge to give you a safer and easier entry.
 Add a built-in seat or a handheld showerhead and the bathroom becomes not just safer but more comfortable and dignified.